QxGeng/DEA-Net/GETTING_STARTED.md

 This page provides basic tutorials about the usage of mmdetection.
 For installation instructions, please see [INSTALL.md](INSTALL.md).

+Due to the optimization and supplementary experiments during the review process, we are sorting and optimizing the code and will update it as soon as possible.

 ## Prepare DOTA dataset.